Kentaro-Furukawa/astro-sanity-blog-setup/README.md

 # Astro + tailwind + Sanity + netlify

-I am going to create a templete for blog website.
+I am going to create a templete for blog website, using an awesome template.

 # Astro Sanity Minimal Starter